yunisrajabi/ios_color_picker/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
 ## Description
-A new Flutter package that provides native iOS Color Picker cloned UI for all platforms
+A new Flutter package that provides native iOS Color Picker cloned UI for all platforms, with iOS Native color Picker option for iOS only

 ## Supported Platforms